 Neel Doshi, a noted tech founder, data-driven culture expert, and best-selling author, warned how, because more businesses are utilizing tests in hiring, job seekers have adapted; they are now providing answers that they may not genuinely believe, but that sound good or score well.

 “In a recruiting process, it’s not easy to get a truly accurate read if the questions are part of an evaluation,” Doshi told Fast Company.
 “You see time and time again where an organization will try to assess personality.
 The candidates tend to see it as tests, and they’re trying to figure out how to game the test.”

 In other words, assessments can be easily identifiable and candidates may alter their answers because they know they’re being evaluated.

 Data overload can lead to ‘analysis paralysis’

-Information can be so all-encompassing, it can make the hiring process extremely nerve-wracking, filled with “What if?” questions that can leave you second guessing.
-Data is great to have, but too much of it can take the human aspect out of hiring, as there’s something to be said for relying on your best judgment and professional experience.
-Additionally, testing and then processing of the results adds more steps to the recruitment process.
-And the longer it takes to move through the hiring process, the greater the possibility of a candidate landing a position elsewhere.
+Information can be so all-encompassing that it can make the hiring process extremely nerve-wracking as you’re filled with “What if?” questions that can leave you second guessing.
+Data is great to have, but too much of it can take the human aspect out of hiring, and there’s something to be said for relying on your best judgment and professional experience.
+Additionally, the testing and then processing of the results adds more steps to the recruitment process.
+The longer it takes to move through the hiring process, the greater the possibility of a candidate landing a position elsewhere.